-Third of a 3-term lab sequence to coincide with CHEM 143 General Chemistry III for science and engineering majors.
+Third of a 3-term lab sequence to coincide with CHEM& 143 General Chemistry III for science and engineering majors.
 Applications of the scientific method by correlating theory with experimental observation.
 Topics include chemical and ionic equilibria, acid-base theories of aqueous solutions and selected principles of electrochemistry, gravimetric analysis, coordination chemistry, volumetric analysis, inorganic synthesis, and the statistical handling of data.
-Completion of or concurrent enrollment in CHEM 143 with a grade of 'C' or better.
-[NS, SE]
+[NS,SE]